2021-22 Graduate Student Information

 Please consult the building procedures for information on masks and other safety requirements.

 Unfortunately, this is an issue affecting not only graduate students, but many across Penn’s community, including healthcare workers, university staff, and faculty.
 The Penn Family Center offers a full page of Childcare Resources.
-However, as long as the stay-at-home and social distancing orders are in place, childcare facilities will not reopen.

 In addition, the university has strict policies on reimbursement for childcare and will not reimburse faculty, students, or staff for childcare services.
 It offers Family Grants to help offset the cost of childcare and other expenses for Ph.D. students with children.
 Please check Penn’s Graduate Student Family Grant for application deadlines and grant amounts.